dataforgoodfr/quotaclimat/README.md

 poetry run python -m streamlit run app.py
 ```
 Depending on your installation process and version, "python" can also be "python3" or "py".

+### How to scrap
+The scrapping of sitemap.xml is done using the library [advertools.](https://advertools.readthedocs.io/en/master/advertools.sitemaps.html#)

 ## Test
 ```